pooriajr/pooriajr/src/_posts/2023-08-27-my-3-main-takeaways-from-ryan-kulps-camp.md

 He's meticulously organized.
 As soon as things start getting a little messy in his home or on his laptop, he puts in the effort to get them back in order.

 So if you're like me and feel naturally inclined to keep things neat and organized, here's your permission to lean into that.
-Some creatives don't just _need_ order, they _thrive_ with it.
+Some creatives _thrive_ with order.

 # Environment is everything
 We've all heard "you're the average of the 5 people you spend the most time with".
 These 2 weeks in Camp were a stark reminder of that.